Global Nail Polish Market By Type, By Application, By Segmentation, By Region, and By Country 2020-2026

-This report contains market size and forecasts of Nail Polish in US, including the following market information:
+This report contains market size and forecasts of Nail Polish in Germany, including the following market information:

 MARKET MONITOR GLOBAL, INC (MMG) has surveyed the Nail Polish manufacturers, suppliers, distributors and industry experts on the impacts of the COVID-19 pandemic on businesses, with top challenges including ingredients and raw material delays, component and packaging shortages, reduced/cancelled orders from clients and consumers, and closures of production lines in some impacted areas.